Permanently shadowed crater

 The Moon's Erlanger crater is an example of a permanently shadowed crater.

-A permanently shadowed crater (also known as a crater of eternal darkness) is a depression on a body in the Solar System within which lies a point that is always in darkness.
+A permanently shadowed crater, or permanently shadowed region (PSR), is a depression on a body in the Solar System within which lies a point that is always in darkness.
 As of 2019, there are 324 known permanently shadowed regions on the Moon.
 Such regions also exist on Mercury and Ceres.